fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 * Remeber the problem "The chicken and the egg"

-* Maybe it will be necessary to release the new database together with the new Ruby
+* Maybe it will be necessary to upgrade the new database together with the new Ruby

 !SLIDE center